 The Company's direct sales revenue is comprised of product sales and is recognized when title and risk of loss transfer to the customer under the shipping terms.
 The Company offers, in certain transactions, financing of monitoring equipment sales to its customers and accounts for these sales as sales-type leases.
-Under sales-type lease accounting, upon shipment, revenue is recorded at the product's fair market value, and the sum of the future minimum lease payments is recognized as deferred interest income and is recorded as a reduction to the sales-type leases receivable and is amortized to revenue using the effective interest method.
+Under sales-type lease accounting, upon shipment, revenue is recorded at the product's fair market value, and the sum of the future minimum lease payments is recorded as sales-type leases receivable.
+The difference between the product's fair market value and the sum of the future minimum lease payments is recognized as deferred interest income and is recorded as a reduction to the sales-type leases receivable and is amortized to revenue using the effective interest method.
 Included in revenues is interest income relating to sales-type leases of approximately \$166, \$151 and \$293 for the six months ended December 31, 2010 and 2009 and for the year ended June 30, 2010, respectively.
 Fair market value of the Company's products is equivalent to the amount of cash received for direct sales with standard payment terms, after applying the Company's customary discounts, if any.